i2p/i2p.www/i2p2www/spec/ssu.rst

 The protocolVersion is a 2 byte unsigned integer and is currently set to 0.
 Peers using a different protocol version will not be able to communicate with this peer, though earlier versions not using this flag are.

+The exclusive OR of ((netid - 2) << 8) is used to quickly identify cross-network connections.
+As of 0.9.42.
+See proposal 147 for more information.
+As the current network ID is 2, this is a no-op for the current network and is backward compatible.
+Any connections from test networks should have a different ID and will fail the HMAC.

 HMAC Specification
 ------------------